A man writing on a notebook

 States that are most friendly to van dwellers are South Dakota, Texas, Florida, and Nevada.
 South Dakota stands out for low auto insurance rates, low registration costs, lack of income tax, and a quick and easy registration process.
 The state is highly recommended by van dwellers looking to establish residency to make their lifestyle easier.

-Also, check out this Bureau of Land Management guide to find states in which overnight public parking is allowed.
+Finding safe and legal overnight parking is a crucial aspect of van life, ensuring security and peace of mind.
+Also, check out the Bureau of Land Management guides to find states where overnight public parking is allowed.

 You have more choices of public lands on the West Coast, but since fuel is more costly here, it is cheaper to stay put for the 14 days allotted before moving to a new spot.
 The East Coast’s humidity may make it hard to keep condensation under control.